 Louis C. Lambe was appointed to the RVSA in February 2016 by the Township of Cranford, where he and his family reside.
-Lou is currently serving as the Authority Chairman.
 Lou is an Engineer at the Passaic Valley Sewerage Commission where he has been employed since September of 1988 and has been responsible for the municipal allocation of metered flows since 1992.
 In 2003, he developed PVSC's Municipal Rebate Incentive Program which is a mutually beneficial construction permitting program which was recognized by the Association of Environmental Authorities in 2005 and the National Association of Clean Water Agencies in 2010.
 In 2011, he took over the responsibilities of the O&M of PVSC's Collection System and served as the Licensed C-4 Operator from 2012 to 2016.
 In 2008, Lou joined the NJWEA's Collection System Committee and has served as Chair since January of 2012.
 He serves on the NJWEA's Technology Transfer, Annual Conference Program, and the Asset Management Committee.
 He is a state certified instructor of the Advanced Collection Systems Course at the Hudson County School of Technology and helps to teach the annual recertification course offered by the NJWEA.
 Lou holds a BS in Civil Engineering from NJIT, serves on the Cranford Flood Advisory Committee, is the President of the Harrison Lions Club, a Zone Chairman and Environmental Chair for NJ Lions District 16N and NJ, as well as a trustee and current Treasurer of the Lions Eye Research Foundation of New Jersey.